 Sell or transfer rights in any type of intellectual property

 The documents on this page transfer your rights in intellectual property that you have created or otherwise own, to someone else.
 In legal jargon, these documents assign your rights.
 In everyday language, they deal with a sale.

 The legal framework for a sale of rights is largely the same regardless of the type of IP being sold.
 A sale in a composition of music is not dissimilar from the transaction for the sale of a complex technological innovation.

-These documents can be used to sell: a set of photos, a book, a film script, architectural drawings, chemical formulae, film rights, web page articles, a patent, or anything else.
+These documents can be used to sell: a set of photos, a book, know how, a film script, architectural drawings, chemical formulae, film rights, trade marks, web page articles, a patent, or anything else.

 The law does not restrict what sale terms you can agree.
 For that reason, we have been able to give you a very wide range of alternative deals and arrangements.